juin 7, 2023

-Winter Hiking for Beginners in the White Mountains
+Best Winter Hiking for Beginners in the NH White Mountains

 By Carly Eisley

-Winter is here!
-For some this may mean hibernation, but for the adventurous souls, it means piling on a few more layers and getting out there to explore and play.
+For some, winter may mean hibernation, but for the adventurous souls, it means piling on a few more layers and getting out there to explore and play.
 In New England, the fun doesn’t stop when the temperatures drop–it’s just getting started.
 But what do you do if you’re not a skier or snowboarder?
 Cold temps and snow mean more caution and more prep, but camping and hiking in the winter is FUN and worth it!
 One of my favorite places to play in the winter is the White Mountains of New Hampshire.
 Here are some tips for a great winter adventure in the Whites with an Escape Campervan.

 Wherever you choose, it will be COLD.
 Be safe and be prepared, and you will have a fantastic time!
-(The great thing about campervan camping is there’s no sleeping on the ground.)
 Check your weather forecasts closely and count on well-below-freezing temps.
 Bring lots of layers, sleeping bags rated for the cold, and pack up that extra duvet and heater.
 Bundle up, make a campfire, and enjoy!